INTRODUCTION

 PREVENTING OVEREATING AND CRAVINGS

-Irregular eating patterns often result in excessive hunger, leading to overeating and unhealthy cravings.
-When the body lacks a consistent supply of nutrients, it seeks quick energy sources, often in the form of sugary or processed foods.
-Eating at regular intervals ensures steady satiety, reducing the urge to snack on empty calories.
-Some effective strategies include:
+Irregular eating patterns often lead to excessive hunger, which increases the risk of overeating and reaching for unhealthy cravings.
+When the body does not receive a steady supply of nutrients, it begins to demand quick energy, often in the form of sugary or processed foods.
+Eating at consistent intervals provides steady satiety and helps maintain balance.

-- Drinking enough water to avoid mistaking thirst for hunger
+- Stay Hydrated: Drinking enough water throughout the day prevents mistaking thirst for hunger, supporting healthier food choices.

 THE ROLE OF DIGESTION IN REGULAR EATING